Are you ready to spend time laughing and being real with other gifted adults?

 This class offers an eight-week experience in which we come together (on zoom) with our gifted peers to explore, experiment, and play.
 Through Improv games and exercises we cultivate openness & playfulness, relaxation & self-care, emotional intelligence & empathy, and creative storytelling & expression

 Together, we practice spontaneous group creativity and connection.
 A core improv principle is the concept of "Yes, And".
 This simple, profound concept gives us a chance to explore parts of ourselves, our minds, and our relationships that gifted people don't get to do often enough, if at all.
-Imagine a room full of gifted people, relaxed and laughing together - true social mirroring.
-It provokes a genuine sense of social safety, and that means you get to be yourself, co-create, and play.
+Imagine a room full of gifted people, relaxed and laughing together - true social mirroring, genuine social safety, and that means you get to be yourself, co-create, grow, and play.

-Here are. a few examples of what weekly themes focus on:
+Here are. a few examples of our weekly themes:

 Magic words -- improv for acknowledging the realities of others, letting ideas be heard, and encouraging spontaneous and exploratory expression